stanfordroboticsclub/rover-driverstation/README.md

   image: 'path to image for icon' (optional)
   image_size: 'width and height of icon' (optional)
   service: 'service' (required)
   column: 'column index' (optional, defaults to 0)

+To add buttons for commands, modify jsk_rqt_plugins/resource/command_button_layout.yaml

+Format of the yaml file should be:
+\- name: 'button name' (required)
+  image: 'path to image for icon' (optional)
+  image_size: 'width and height of icon' (optional)
+  command: 'command' (required)
+  column: 'column index' (optional, defaults to 0)